DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Mod Finder Node.rst

 	.. image:: images/mod_finder_procedure_6.png
 		:scale: 70%

-7. Create a model to let the node know what it should looking for.
-Click on the "+"" to create a model.
+7. Create a model to let the node know what it should be looking for.
+Click on the "+" to create a model.
 	.. image:: images/mod_finder_procedure_7.png
 		:scale: 70%